Kottayam: Legislature

 Kottayam is one of the six municipalities in the district, formed after the implementation of the Kerala Municipalities Act in 1994.
-The members of the municipal council are elected from each of 52 wards every five years, held with the local government elections across the state.
+The members of the municipal council are elected from each of the 52 wards every five years, coinciding with the local government elections across the state.
 The chairperson is the executive authority of the municipality.

 Kottayam city is the part of the Kottayam legislative assembly constituency and the Kottayam Lok Sabha constituency.
 The legislative assembly election is conducted every four years, last in May 2016.